These research files contain results from the administrations of the California Science Test (CAST) and is the same information presented

 in the Detailed Test Results section of this site.
 These files are provided to allow for more complex analyses and customized reporting of the data.

-In order to protect student confidentiality, no scores are reported (or included in the research files) for any group of 10 or fewer students.
+In order to protect student confidentiality, no scores are reported (or included in the research files) for any group with fewer than 11 students.

 The research files are available in two formats: fixed width and caret delimited.
 All research files contain the data for entities comprising the level of that file.

 Please note independent charter schools (direct funded) are treated as a district.
 Test results for these schools are included in the numbers for the state, county, and school.

 Note: The research files are available in fixed width and comma delimited formats for years prior to 2019–20.

 Use of these research files requires some expertise in the handling of data and advanced data management skills.

 Many of the district and county research files are very large (up to 130MB) and may be too large for spreadsheet applications.